Where does the word ticking come from?

-If you’re feeling bold then do take a look at how Ingrid Abramovitch has made a dramatic statement using our Ticking Fabric 01 - Black and Empire Stripe Fabric 01 - Airforce in Elle Décor.
+If you’re feeling bold then do take a look at how Ingrid Abramovitch has made a dramatic statement using our Ticking Stripe 1 Black and Empire Stripe 1 Airforce fabrics in Elle Décor.
 It is definitely worth a peek at even if you’re not thinking of decorating anytime soon.
 Ticking fabric works perfectly here because of its classic design style and its ability to endure changing trends.
 If you’re one of those people that likes to redecorate once in a blue moon and then ticking is your answer, it’ll instantly spruce up your home and save you money in the long run!
-Create a similar bedroom setting combining ticking fabrics with complementing designs from our Britannia collection.
+Create a similar bedroom setting by combining ticking fabrics with complementing designs from our Britannia collection.

 Coordinating ticking stripe fabrics

 Ticking stripe is a great fabric to use throughout the home – it has a luxurious feel, beautiful handle and sophisticated look which works well in virtually any environment.
 Take the lead from influential American interior decorator, Sister Parish.
 Well known for up-scaling 1940’s sitting rooms and experimenting with ticking stripe and chintz fabrics.
 From her continuous coordination of charming fabrics in multiple designs and colourways, she has helped the humble ticking fabric increase in popularity.
 Explore Sister Parish’s work here: